Episode 282

 I was like, you got to get ready for bed.

-I was just just thinking in my head, how does she not know this stuff at, you know, almost nine years old and she doesn't know how to take care of her own body yet.
+You have to, you know, I was just thinking to my head, how does she not know this stuff at, you know, almost nine years old and she doesn't know how to take care of her own body.

-Well, I mean, yeah, I know it was a frozen pipes, but other than that, I mean.
+Well, I mean, yeah, I know it was the frozen pipes, but other than that, I mean.

 Other than the frozen pipes, the group had successfully gotten the trailer up to par.